 - Equal treatment between women and men

-Read our overview “Posting of employees in Europe” and find out how the Enforcement directive has been implemented in the local legislation of Hungary, Poland, Slovakia, Romania and Czech Republic:
+Read more in our 2018 overview “Posting of employees in Europe” and find out how the Enforcement directive has been implemented in the local legislation of the Czech Republic, Hungary, Poland, Romania and Slovakia.

 - Preparation of agreement on employee posting / secondment